MelonKony/millmint/content/utopia/vekllei/society/government.md

 {{<section>}}
 #### Vekllei Electric Commission

 The *Vekllei Electric Commission* (VEC, also Thunderburo) is responsible for the state monopoly on electricity generation in Vekllei.
-Although it is structured as a bureau company, its subsidiaries are state-owned and consequently operates similarly to other agency-level departments of the Interior Government.
-The VEC consists of multiple subcommissions dedicated to unique methods of electricity generation in Vekllei, primarily through hydro-electric, geothermal and nuclear methods.
+Although the VEC is structured as a bureau company, its subsidiaries are state-owned and consequently operates similarly to other agency-level departments of the Interior Government.
+The VEC consists of multiple subcommissions dedicated to unique types of electricity generation in Vekllei, primarily through hydro-electric, geothermal and nuclear methods.

 ##### Magma-Electric Commission